NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewing

+- [ ] 59.
+Describe the range of allotropes of elemental carbon (diamond, graphite and fullerenes), and explain why they have significantly different physical and chemical properties.
 - [ ] 44.
 Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
 - [ ] 35.
 Use electron configuration to identify an atom or ion and its location in the periodic table, and infer its chemical properties.
 - [ ] 30.     _Conduct experimental work safely, competently and methodically, including flame tests.
 (SIS)_